lnfi-network/nasdk/readme.md

  const res = await nasdk.market.listOrder({ side:'sell',amount:'100',price:'101',buyOrSellTokenName:'TRICK',payTokenName:'SATS'})

- // You can see more examples in the src/tests directory
+ // You can see more examples in the tests directory

 ```
 ### HTML